DebRC/TCP-Socket-Chat-Room/README.md

 <p align="center">
 <img src="https://upload.wikimedia.org/wikipedia/commons/5/50/AES_%28Rijndael%29_Round_Function.png" height=600px>
 </p>
-AES-256 is used for this project where an input key is hashed to a 256 bit key using SHA256 hashing algorithm.
-Python's 'hashlib' and 'Crypto.Cipher' library/modules is used to implement AES for this project.
+AES-256 is used for this project where an input key is hashed to produce a 256 bit key using SHA256 hashing algorithm and block size of 128 bit is used.
+Python's 'hashlib' and 'Crypto.Cipher' library/modules are used to implement AES for this project.

 ## ► Demo
 ### ◘ Client Interface